-In computational biology, sequence classification is a common task with many applications such as phylogeny reconstruction [16], protein classification [20], metagenomic [11,18,21].
-Even if sequence classification is addressable via alignment, the scale of modern datasets has stimulated the development of faster alignment-free similarity methods [1,3,4,16,23].
+IN COMPUTATIONAL BIOLOGY, sequence classification is a common task with many applications such as phylogeny reconstruction (Leimeister et al., 2014), protein classification (Onodera and Shibuya, 2013), and metagenomic (Girotto et al., 2016; Ounit and Lonardi, 2016; Marchiori and Comin, 2017).
+Even if sequence classification is addressable through alignment, the scale of modern data sets has stimulated the development of faster alignment-free similarity methods (Comin and Verzotto, 2014; Leimeister et al., 2014; Wood and Salzberg, 2014; Comin et al., 2015; Apostolico et al., 2016).

 The most common alignment-free indexing methods are k-mer based.
-Large-scale sequence analysis often relies on cataloguing or counting consecutive k-mers (substring of length k) in DNA sequences for indexing, querying and similarity searching.
+Large-scale sequence analysis often relies on cataloguing or counting consecutive k-mers (substring of length k) in DNA sequences for indexing, querying, and similarity searching.
 A common step is to break a reference sequence into k-mers and indexing them.
-An efficient way of implementing this operation is through the use of hash based data structures, e.g. hash tables.
+An efficient way of implementing this operation is through the use of hash-based data structures, for example, hash tables.
 Then, to classify sequences are also broken into k-mers and queried against the hash table to check for shared k-mers.